infor-cloud-PMC/pmc-extensions-1/pmc-extensions-master/README.md

 ![Build & Test](https://github.com/infor-cloud/acme-corp-extensions/workflows/Java%20CI/badge.svg?event=push)

 # PMC Corp.
 XtendM3 Extensions
-A sample repository for Acme Corp XtendM3 Extensions
+A sample repository for PMC XtendM3 Extensions

 ## Introduction
-This repository is a sample repository for PMC Corp XtendM3 Extensions.
+This repository is a sample repository for PMC XtendM3 Extensions.
 The idea is to keep all customer's extension in one repository and collaborate to create, maintain and update Extensions in a central repository and move to customer's environment when needed.

 This lets the developers to work with keeping track of modifications to the extensions as well as a big advantage of being able to build, test and run them locally with a mocked M3 environment and create unit test cases to ensure the quality of the developed extensions